Ikabot-Collective/ikabot/README.md

 **If you are concerned about privacy, set up your own bot, so that only you have the bot's token**

-#### Automation with Expect

-You can use [Expect](https://en.wikipedia.org/wiki/Expect) to automate some actions on _ikabot_.
-There is an example [here](https://github.com/physics-sp/ikabot/wiki/Using-Expect-example:-distribute_wine_evenly.exp).
-In Linux, you can use cron to run it.
+### Pre-defined input

-You can also run ikabot with command line arguments to make it automatically run a task with pre-determined input.
+You can run ikabot with command line arguments to make it automatically run a task with pre-determined input.
 An example of running the login daily function with predetermined input is:
 ```bash
 python3 -m ikabot [email] [password] [account number] 7 0